Posted on: October 8, 2020

 Opportunity Costs of PSAT Studying

 As juniors, students clearly have a loaded schedule.
 Instead of preparing for a test that no college will see, could you stay current with your assignments or get help in a challenging class?
 Could you spend more time in a rewarding club or interest?
 Alternatively, it’s a great time to experiment with stress-relieving techniques: exercise, meditation, artistic pursuits, or taking in nature, for example.
 Find out which one works best for you.
 Then, plan how to add these to your schedule proactively.
 Finally, it can never hurt to take one more look at your schedule to make sure all your goals, including personal and social ones, are accounted for in the week’s activities.
 Junior year is still young.
-It’s a good idea to build useful habits and set yourself up for success.
+It’s a good idea to build useful habits, set yourself up for success, and put some flexibility into your schedule for dealing with the unexpected.

 PSAT Prep in Perspective

 Although we’ve just recommended other things juniors might prioritize over in-depth PSAT prep, there are a few things that are helpful to do ahead of the test.
 In general, treat the test as an official practice test.
 Get a good night’s sleep the two nights before testing.
-Dress in layers and take your snack, pencils, ticket, and calculator.
+Dress in layers and have your snack, pencils, ticket, and calculator ready.
 Pay attention to your reactions as you test.
 What sections were more challenging?
 Did you have enough time to finish everything?
 Where was it hard to focus?
 When did you struggle to not rush through the questions?
-Paying attention to yourself as a test taker, then reviewing your results with your counselor and family, can give you great insights for your eventual official SAT, Subject Test, or ACT.
+If possible, plan a no-stress post-test debriefing session with Mom or Dad.
+Clear your mind by sharing what comes to mind over some snacks or hot chocolate.
+Paying attention to yourself as a test taker, then reviewing your results with your counselor and family, can give you great insights for your eventual official SAT or ACT.
+It can also help you prepare better for your tests at school.
 We should not ignore the importance the PSAT actually has, but let us not inflate it beyond decisions that will have a deeper and more lasting impact on our long-term success.